-If you only have a small house or unit, you may just want a single handset (which means fewer handsets to lose!)
+If you only have a small house or unit, you may just want a single handset (which means fewer handsets to lose!).

-If a model supports the Generic Access Profile (GAP), you can use another GAP handset from any other manufacturer simply by plugging the handset into a power point.
-However, GAP compliance extends only to basic operations, which means added features like phonebooks may not work.
+Additionally, if a model supports the generic access profile (GAP), you can use another GAP handset from any other manufacturer simply by plugging the handset into a power point.
+For example, you could use a Panasonic handset and a Philips handset in the same home.

-Large, clearly marked keys and a backlit keypad can help when making calls in low light.
+Large, clearly marked keys and a back-lit keypad can help when making calls in low light.

 Text to speech